Skip to main content

 Candidates invited for interview will normally have two interviews, each usually lasting approximately 20-25 minutes.
 One interview will be with the Director of Studies and another economist; the second is likely to be with an economist and a second Fellow from a related discipline.
 Applicants may be asked to read and think about a short passage before either interview.

 Applicants will also need to take a written assessment.
 The assessment for Economics, the TMUA, is a pre-registration required assessment.
 This means that you will have to register to sit the assessment at an assessment centre near to you.
 Registration for the pre-registration required assessment is separate from your UCAS application and it is essential that you are registered by your centre before the deadline, which is 16 September 2024.
-See the University Undergraduate Admissions website for further information about registering for the assessment and more details about the format of the assessment.
+See the ESAT website and the University Undergraduate Admissions website for further information about registering for the assessment and more details about the format of the assessment.

 Please note that your performance in the written assessment will not be considered in isolation, but will be taken into account alongside all the other elements of your application.